Sunday School 2019-2020

 - Prayer and personal reflections

 For more information, see the Justice in Jesus Guiding Document.

 Students of the Word

 Contacts | Billy Rice, Scott Herman, Scott Wray, Jeanette Wilhelmi

+Students of the Word meets in A208.
 Younger, older, single, married, with kids, without kids…you’ll find all those demographics and more in Students of the Word.
 Our commonality is that we enjoy in-depth teaching so that we may love and follow our Savior more dearly.
 A prepared facilitator guides discussion about Scripture and how we apply God’s truth and grace to our lives.
-This fall we will be exploring the book of Genesis.
 We hope you’ll join us!

 Meets in the Fellowship Hall

 Contact | Mary and Jim Johnson; Joe Moore